 How to Make Extra Money by Selling or Renting

 If you have a spare bedroom or can stay with your in-laws or friends on short notice, you might want to consider renting out your home on Airbnb.
-Let’s say you decide to rent out your upstairs guest room and bathroom.
-Here in the Nashville area, you’d have a monthly earning potential of $1,041.(5) Not too shabby at all!
+Let’s say you decide to rent out your upstairs guest room and bathroom to two guests.
+Here in the Nashville area, you’d have a monthly earning potential of more than $1,000.5 Not too shabby at all!

 While Airbnb doesn’t screen each individual guest, they do let hosts and guests rate each other.
 That way you can feel more at ease about who you’re letting into your house.

-If you have a vehicle that just sits in your garage for long stretches of time, you might find a car rental service like Turo is one of the easiest ways to make extra money.
-Let’s say you list your 2014 Nissan Maxima in Denver, CO.
-If you rent out your car for just 11 days a month, Turo says you could make around $385.
-That’s over $4,600 a year!(6)
+If you have a vehicle that just sits in your garage for long stretches of time, you might find a car rental service like Turo is one of the easiest ways to make some extra money.
+On average, you could make an extra $706 per month—just by renting out your ride!6

 And don’t worry: The company covers your vehicle with $1 million of liability insurance as well as theft and damage coverage.
-So let your renter hit the open road while you sit back and count the money they just paid you.
-Vroom vroom!
+So let your renter hit the open road while you sit back and count that extra cash.